sikessle/htwg-lab-cloud/README.md

 Configuration:

-- Vagrantfile adjust eth2 IP
+- Vagrantfile adjust eth2 IP, so that it is an IP in your local real network.
-- devstack/local.conf adjust FLOATING_RANGE
+- devstack/local.conf adjust FLOATING_RANGE, subnet of eth2 (mostly it is sufficient to change the ip to the ip of eth2)
 - devstack/local.conf adjust LAB_CLOUD_PUBLIC_IP (should match eth2 of Vagrantfile)

 Running: